rahulrajpr/prepare-anytime/spark/conceptual/notes.md

 * spark sql engine and catelyst optimiser , different phases from analysis, logical, physical, and code generation ?
 * what is the difference between distributed file storage system and notmal storage system?
 * driver machine, worker nodes, executors, cores, and cluster manager ?
-* spark operations - transformation and actions ?
+* spark operations - transformation and actions, examples for the same ?
 * narrow depandancy transformation and wide depandancy transformation ?
 * is it possible to push-down the filters to all kinds of internal ans external data sources for spark, categorise them ?
 * shuffle sort operation , explain the same in the perview of the group by and join operataions ?